 Professor Ambreena Manji

 Ambreena is currently engaged on two major collaborative projects.
 With John Harrington, she is researching the history of African Legal Education.
 This project has received support from the Nuffield Foundation, the Legal Education Research Network and the Institute of Advanced Legal Studies.
 With Catherine Boone (LSE Government and International Development), Jacqueline Klopp (Columbia Earth Institute) and Karuti Kanyinga (University of Nairobi Institute of Development Studies) she is studying Decentralized Land Management in Kenya.
 This project has been supported by a grant from the LSE Inequalities Institute.

 Ambreena has advised a number of international organisations on land issues including UN Habitat, FAO and UNDP.
 She has been a project peer reviewer for the Department for International Development, the Overseas Development Institute, the African Centre for Cities (Cape Town) and the Rift Valley Institute (Nairobi).
 Most recently she has been nominated by the Secretary General of the United Nations Conference on Housing and Sustainable Urban Development to act as expert adviser to the Habitat III conference being held in Quito, Ecuador in 2016.

-Ambreena sits on the Council of the African Studies Association of the UK and is a member of its Fage & Oliver Book Prize panel.
+Ambreena sits on the Council of the African Studies Association of the UK (ASAUK) and is a member of its Fage & Oliver Book Prize panel.
+She represents the ASAUK on the Arts and Humanities Alliance.
 She serves on the Research Committee of the British Institute in Eastern Africa (British Academy); the Advisory Board of the Africa Research Institute (London); and the Advisory Council of the Initiative for Strategic Litigation in Africa (Johannesburg).
 She sits on the Executive Committee of the Centre for Law and Society and is a member of the Editorial Boards of Social and Legal Studies, Feminist Legal Studies and Law and Humanities.